-The following fun video, It's Not About the Nail (http://vimeo.com/66753575) illustrates delightfully the problem with the "Just listen!" advice.
-(Please click the link if the video is not showing up below.)
+A fun video by Jason Headley, It's Not About the Nail (https://vimeo.com/66753575) illustrates delightfully the problem with the "Just listen!" advice.
+Please click the link to enjoy this short and vivid illustration of the dilemma.

 The advice “Just listen,” probably is meant as an antidote to the male tendency to want to Fix It.
 I do agree that when a woman, or anyone for that matter, wants to talk over their problem with you, sticking with silent head nods and non-verbal “Oh..’s” may be preferable to telling them what to do.

 If it’s not the listener’s job to come up with a solution, is thnking of potential solutions ever helpful?
 Actually, yes.
 It's a question of timing.

 First encourage the person with the problem to come up with soluton ideas Once someone has exhausted all his or her own ideas, you might want to suggest some possibilities.
 Even then though, keep your suggestions tentative.

 Hypothetical suggestions work well: "I wonder what would happen if you....?"

 Another option is to ask for a green light before moving forward with solution ideas.
 “I have some ideas for what you might do.
 How do you feel about my running them by you?”

 Before generating any solution ideas at all though, there is a critical prior role that a listener can play.
 Instead of “Just listen.” try "Comment; then ask the next question."

 Comment on what you’ve heard.